Applications of TransFix: TransFix® Can Be Used to Stabilise Lymph Node Biopsies/Fine Needle Aspirate Specimens for Flow Cytometry

 Independent research studies have successfully used TransFix® to stabilise cells from lymph node biopsies, including fine needle aspirations (Cytomark does not take liability if TransFix® is used in applications other than those validated by Cytomark).

-TransFix is provided in 1 and 20ml aliquot sizes and in pack sizes of 10 and 50 1ml tubes.
+TransFix Bulk is provided in 20ml bottles or in 1ml aliquot sizes in packs of 1, 10 and 50 tubes.
 This gives the end user most flexibility with regard to application of TransFix to research samples.

 Darzynkiewicz, Z. et al. (2011).
 Recent advances in cytometry, Part B: Advances in Applications.
 Volume 103 of Methods in Cell Biology 5th ed.
 Amsterdam: Academic Press.